hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_log_subscription_filter.html.markdown

 ## Attributes Reference

-The following attributes are exported:
+No extra attributes are exported.

-* `arn` - The Amazon Resource Name (ARN) specifying the log subscription filter.